syncfusion-content/install-docs/Common/Frequently-Asked-Questions/How-to-implement-Localization-Support/How-to-implement-Localization-Support.md

 7. Open Command Prompt, and navigate to the en-US directory.
 8. Create another directory fr-CH under Bin\Debug folder using the fr-CH command.

-    > Note: The Directory name should follow a proper culture name.
+    N> The Directory name should follow a proper culture name.

 9. Generate your own culture-specific assembly using the following command from en-US folder: